 |Color||Gunmetal gray, purple, berry, turquoise, pink|

 Wahl is a trusted brand used by professional groomers and amateurs.
 Its Bravura Lithium-Ion Cordless Dog and Cat Clipper kit won the award for the best overall clipper.
 The Bravura only weighs 2 pounds, but it’s powerful enough to plow through thick coats and matted fur.
 It runs for 90 minutes on a charge and only takes 1 hour to recharge.
-Unlike many of its competitors, the Bravura can be operated with a charging cord, so you never have to take a charging break in the middle of a grooming session.
+Unlike many competitors, the Bravura can be operated with a charging cord, so you never have to take a charging break during a grooming session.

 2. Wahl Pro Ion Lithium Cordless Pet Clipper – Best Value